kuujo/vertigo/README.md

 });
 ```

-If the network's cluster scope is `LOCAL` then Vertigo sets will be backed by
+If the Vert.x instance is not clustered then Vertigo sets will be backed by
 the Vert.x `SharedData` sets.
-If the cluster scope is `CLUSTER` then sets
+If the Vert.x instance is clustered then sets
 will be backed by Hazelcast sets that are accessed over the event bus in a Xync
 worker verticle to prevent blocking the event loop.